Far Cotton

-Far Cotton is a district in the civil parish of Far Cotton and Delapre, in the town of Northampton, in the county of Northamptonshire, England and many years ago a village in its own right.
-The population is included in the Delapre and Briar Hill Ward of Northampton Borough Council.
+Far Cotton is a village and neighbourhood of Northampton and former civil parish, now in the parish of Far Cotton and Delapre, in the West Northamptonshire district of Northamptonshire, England.

 Location

 Far Cotton is due south of the town centre, beyond Cotton End - hence the 'Far' - and just south of the River Nene.
 It is roughly rectangular in shape with the river and Northampton branch of the Grand Union Canal forming its northern boundary.
 The railway line, part of the Northampton Loop Line just south of Northampton railway station is on the western edge.
 The A5076 ring road is the southern boundary and Delapré Abbey's park forms the eastern boundary up to the A45 road.

 Administration

-From elections on and after 2011, Far Cotton is in the Parish of St Mary and Delapre Ward of the Northampton Borough Council.
-On Northampton County Council Far Cotton is in Delapre and Rushmere Division.
+From elections on and after 2011, Far Cotton was in the Parish of St Mary and Delapre Ward of the Northampton Borough Council, and on Northamptonshire County Council, the Delapre and Rushmere Division.
+As of 2021, following local government reorganisation, the parish now forms part of the Delapre ward of West Northamptonshire Council.